A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Proof of Theorem

 and

 Substituting (\ref{qmaineq5})--(\ref{qmaineq4}) into equation (\ref{kuoeq}) in Kuo's Theorem \ref{kuothm}, we get { }

-Finally, if we denote by $\Psi $ the expression on the right-hand side of (\ref{qmaineq}), we only need to show that $\Psi$ satisfies also the recurrence (\ref{qmaineq6}).
+Finally, if we denote by $\Psi $ the expression on the right-hand side of (\ref{qmaineq}), we only need to show that $\Psi$ also satisfies the recurrence (\ref{qmaineq6}).
 Equivalently, we need to verify that { } Let $\Phi :=q^{-\textbf{g} }\Psi $.
+We notice that the function $\Phi $ is simply the expression on the right-hand side of (\ref{mainequation}).
 By the definition of the function $\textbf{g}$, we get { } and { } Therefore, (\ref{qcheckeq1}) is equivalent to { }

 Let us simplify the first term on the left-hand side of (\ref{qcheckeq2}).
-We notice that the two $\Phi$-functions in the numerator and the denominator of the first fraction in the first term are different only at their $y$-parameters.
-Canceling out all terms, which have no $y$-parameter, and using the trivial fact $\Hf_q(n+1)/\Hf_q(n)=[n]_q!$, we get { } Doing similarly for the second fraction of the first term, we obtain { } This implies that the first term on the left-hand side of (\ref{qcheckeq2}) can be simplified as { } We simplify the second term on the left-hand side of (\ref{qcheckeq2}) in the same way (the numerator and the denominator in each fraction are now different at their $z$-parameters).
+We notice that the two $\Phi$-functions in the numerator and denominator of the first fraction in the first term are different only at their $y$-parameters.
+Canceling out all terms, which have no $y$-parameter, and using the trivial fact $\Hf_q(n+1)/\Hf_q(n)=[n]_q!$, we get { } Doing similarly for the second fraction of the first term, we obtain { } Thus, the first term on the left-hand side of (\ref{qcheckeq2}) can be simplified as { } We simplify the second term on the left-hand side of (\ref{qcheckeq2}) in the same way (the numerator and the denominator in each fraction are now different at their $z$-parameters).
 We get { } By (\ref{qcheckeq3}) and (\ref{qcheckeq4}), the equality (\ref{qcheckeq2}) becomes the following identity { } which follows directly from the definition of the $q$-integers.
 This completes our proof.